mlmldata2019/raspi_tempProbe/README.md

 Python file: [adc_simpletest.py](adc_simpletest.py)

-This file prints voltage convert to 10-bit values from analog sensors connected to an 8-channel MCP3008 analog to digital converter.
+This file prints 10-bit values converted from analog sensor voltages.
+The analog sensors are connected to an 8-channel MCP3008 analog to digital converter.

 To run this file, type in the terminal: